kompot/opi-targalt/README.md

 ## TODOs

-- add simpler running within docker
-- make it possible to add other languages easily
 - make it possible to set base language to any custom language, not only English (which is used to shift subtitles and in the final dubbed audio at low volume)
 - TECH DEBT: add better logging
 - TECH DEBT: init as a class so that input/output folder are not passed in every function